-- Successful (if all elements are assessed as successful) - Successful PDP Support Phase (if only the PDP does not meet the requirements) - Unsuccessful/Deferred (if either the PES and/or PCS do not meet the requirements)
+- Successful (if all elements are assessed as successful) - Successful PDP Support Phase (if only the PDP does not meet the requirements) - Unsuccessful/Deferred (if either the PES and/or PCS do not meet the requirements, whether the PDPD is successful or not)

-Occasionally, there is also the possibility of Rejection for applications to the Legal Associate class
+Occasionally, there is also the possibility of Rejection for applications to the Associate and Legal Associate class and EP-ACP route only.
+See section 5 Key differences.